 You automatically qualify for a badge if you are over 2 years old and meet at least one of the following rules:

-- You receive the higher rate of the mobility component of the Disability Living Allowance
+- You receive the higher rate of the mobility component of Disability Living Allowance

 People who may also qualify for a Blue Badge

-You may also qualify for a badge if you are more than 2 years old and have a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.
+You may also qualify for a Blue Badge if you are more than 2 years old and have a permanent and substantial disability which means you can’t walk or find it very difficult to walk.